At the Heart of the Roman Empire – Rome was not the capital of a country. It was the capital of all the civil world..

 From here you will enjoy an evocative view over the Forums and admire the elegant Renaissance patterns conceived by Michelangelo for the Capitoline Square.

-If you’re interested in Rome, at the Heart of the Empire tour, you might also like to book our Rome with the Kids.
+If you’re interested in our At the Heart of the Roman Empire tour, you might also like to book our Rome with the Kids.

 Cost of this tour

 This tour lasts three hours and costs 280 euros up to six people (not per person), only private parties.